Abhishekmishra2808/tooling-trusted-releases/atr/docs/code-conventions.md

 ### Avoid nested functions

-All function definitions should be at the top level.
+Function definitions should be at the top level.
 This is not a hard rule, but should only be broken when absolutely necessary.

 ### Use UPPERCASE for top level constants